krakenjs/meddleware/README.md

 app = express();

 app.on('middleware:before', function (eventargs) {
-    console.log(eventargs.spec.name); // depends on which middleware is about to be registered });
+    console.log(eventargs.config.name); // depends on which middleware is about to be registered });

 app.on('middleware:before:session', function (eventargs) {
-    console.log(eventargs.spec.name); // 'session'
+    console.log(eventargs.config.name); // 'session'
 });

 app.on('middleware:after:session', function (eventargs) {
-    console.log(eventargs.spec.name); // session
+    console.log(eventargs.config.name); // session
 });

 app.on('middleware:after', function (eventargs) {
-    console.log(eventargs.spec.name); // depends on which middleware is about to be registered });
+    console.log(eventargs.config.name); // depends on which middleware is about to be registered });

 app.use(meddle(config));